khaoula-eng/Data-Analyst-Portfolio/04-IBM-HR-Analytics/README.md

 ## Conclusion

 The project was successful in answering the set of questions about the employee's performance and attrition patterns.
-The results of the project can be found in the <a href="https://github.com/avishek09/IBM-HR-Analytics/blob/main/results.txt">results.txt</a> file.